 The persecution of Christians ceased in 313 and though churches started to be built around Rome freely, Christians still continued to bury the dead in the catacombs until the 5th century.
 Not only did they widen these underground labyrinths but also arranged prayer services there.
 Liturgies on the relics, too, date back to those times when Christians conducted services in the catacombs on their martyrs’ tombs.

-After the VI-VII centuries the catacombs were left forgotten for about 600 years.
+After the VI-VII centuries the catacombs of Rome were abandoned for about 600 years.
 Some historians say that it happened due to the change in belief about the tombs The desire to stay close to the relics of martyrs was changed with the fear to disturb the dead.
-This way or another, today we know nothing about the catacombs of the medieval period, which for a reason is considered to be the darkest ages for the whole city of Rome.
+This way or another, today we know nothing about the catacombs of the medieval period, which for a reason is considered to be the darkest ages for the Eternal City.

 In fact, it happened many times through the centuries that farmers and villagers found this or that catacomb while working the land or digging quarries.
 Therefore, it was a regular occurrence for usual workers to come up with the catacombs.
 And then forget about them completely again.
 In fact, it still happens and the ancient artefacts under Rome can’t allow to Roman metropolitan system to develop fast.